dribnet/purvs/README.md

 ## 2020 MDDN342 Assignment 2: Randomised Collections

-My initial idea is to create faces with continuous variables such as horn length, face width/height, face roundness, eye openness, mouth pointedness and how open the mouth is.
-Some discrete variables are the horn direction, pupils and nose shape.
+My idea is to create three variations of frogs.
+Some continuous variables will be the body shape, eye openness, eye position, and head shape.
+Some discrete variables will be if they're winking, eye pupil shape and mouth shape.
+Two variations will be full body and one will be a side-profile of the head.

 REPLACE ALL TEXT IN THIS FILE